 This is sometimes known as “Fuck You Money”.
 With this, you have a lot of power to control your own life.
 This is good for you and its good for your ethics.

 4. Halfway there

 This is when your assets (your invested net worth) reach 12.5x your annual spending.
-While this is half the amount that the 25x rule of thumb suggests, your journey to FI is likely more than half done.
+While this is half the amount that the 25x rule of thumb suggests, you are more than half the way to financial independence.